 Roger Donald Allen was the 6th of 11 children born to Dixie Jensen and Calvin R. Allen on the 31st of May, 1958 in Murray, UT.

-To send flowers in memory of Roger Donald Allen, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Roger Donald Allen, please visit our Heartfelt Sympathies Store.

 Roger grew up in Draper, UT and attended local schools.
 As a boy, he was the most patient and easy-going brother.
 His mother described him as the Peacemaker of their home.
 He learned the value of hard work at a very young age.
 “There was never any idleness in him, he was always doing something.”